sunjerry019/nanosquared/README.md

 ## Models
 The WinCamD Camera used is the [DataRay WinCamD-IR-BB](https://dataray.com/collections/beam-profiling-cameras/products/wincamd-ir-bb-broadband-2-to-16-%C2%B5m-mwir-fir-beam-profiler).

 The NanoScan Camera used is the [Ophir NanoScan 2s Pyro/9/5](https://www.ophiropt.com/laser--measurement/beam-profilers/products/Scanning-Slit-Beam-Profiling-with-NanoScan/NanoScan-2s-Pyro-9-5).
+You will need the PRO version instead of the STD Version.
+The activation code is device-specific and written into the EEPROM of the Scanhead.

 The controller used for this project is the SIGMAKOKI/OptoSigma Controller `GSC-01` with the accompanying stage `SGSP26-200`.